gorodetsky-umich/mdss/README.md

 A bash shell script is provided to download all the required dependencies and software programs provided by the MDO lab.
 It is assumed that the user is working on a local Debian based machine.

+However, we recommend using Docker.
+Images are available for both GCC and INTEL compilers [here](https://mdolab-mach-aero.readthedocs-hosted.com/en/latest/installInstructions/dockerInstructions.html#)

 ## Installation

 To install `simulateTestCases`, use the following commands: